 Theophylline, an asthma drug that is at times used to relieve inflammation and assist in clearing airways can cause insomnia and daytime jitters.
 The active chemicals in this medication are related to caffeine, which is a stimulant.
 Corticosteroids like prednisone are regularly prescribed to asthma patients and also have similar side effects.

 Corticosteroids affect the working of the adrenal glands, which regulate the body response to external threats.
 They stimulate these glands and this keeps both the body and mind awake, resulting in lack of relaxation and sleep.
 The eventual outcome is unpleasant dreams and insomnia.

-Approximately one fifth of individuals who take a category of antidepressants called selective serotonin re-uptake inhibitors (or SSRIs) like setraline, fluoxetine and paroxetine have sleep problems.
+Approximately one-fifth of individuals who take a category of antidepressants called selective serotonin reuptake inhibitors (or SSRIs) like sertraline, fluoxetine and paroxetine have sleep problems.
 These drugs block the re-absorption (or re-uptake) of the serotonin neurotransmitter in the brain which assists brain cells to receive and send messages, thereby easing depression.
 Insomnia is one of the common side effects of SSRIs.

 Nicotine patches used to assist smokers to quit work by releasing tiny amounts of nicotine into the blood throughout.
 One common side effect of these patches is insomnia.
 Other people also report having nightmares after using them.

 ADHD (Attention Deficit Hyperactivity Disorder) is normally treated with stimulant-like drugs that enhance alertness but can cause insomnia.
 People who take these medicines may have difficulties falling asleep and when they sleep they fall into the lighter, non-REM (rapid eye movement) sleep.
 Examples of medicines with such side-effects include dextroamphetamine and methylphenidate.